Vasantrao Naik: Biography

-After the death of Marotrao Kannamwar, Naik was elected Chief Minister of Maharashtra, a post which he held for more than eleven years during 1963-1975.
+After the death of Marotrao Kannamwar, Naik was elected Chief Minister of Maharashtra, a post which he held for more than eleven years between 1963 and 1975.
 He is considered the father of the Green Revolution in Maharashtra.
 The industrialization of Maharashtra is largely the legacy of his progressive industrial policies.
 He was also elected to the 6th Lok Sabha from Washim in 1977.

+Prominent Writer Eknathrao Pawar has described Vasantrao Naik as the 'Agricultural Saint of Modern India'.
+President Pranab Mukherjee praised Naik in 2013, saying, "Vasantrao Naik is a great son of Mother India."